Byout Renovations. The quality of work you need

 The mix can take different forms, for example:

-• Up to three units within the main house (for example basement suite plus main dwelling split into two units, where design allows), or
+• Up to three units within the main house, where the statutory conditions and building design allow, or

-• Up to two units in the primary building and one unit in an ancillary building, such as a garage conversion, carriage house, or garden suite (subject to setbacks, height, and other rules).
+• Up to two units in the primary building and one unit in an ancillary building, subject to the rules that still apply.

-Exactly how your lot can be configured depends on your municipality’s zoning bylaw, lot size, servicing, fire and building code, and provincial regulations in force when you apply.
-Do not assume three units without a planning check.
+Exactly how a lot can be configured depends on whether it is qualifying land and on zoning standards, servicing, Building and Fire Code requirements, applicable law, and the provincial rules in force when you apply.
+Do not assume that a particular three-unit layout is permitted without an address-specific planning check.

 “No Rezoning” Does Not Mean “No Rules”